 Consider what you’re passionate about

-This next way to help you drill down on your purpose is also an important part of building a successful business.
-It’s creating something that gives you joy.
+Another way to drill down on your purpose is to define what truly drives you, deep down.
+What is it that really gives you joy?
+I believe this is so important to consider.
 After all, what’s the point of having a business, even a wildly profitable one, if it doesn’t make you happy?

 The thing about being passionate about something, is that passion can be contagious.
 If you feel strongly about something, it’s easier to sell the idea to others.
 It’s easier to be driven towards a goal you’re excited and enthusiastic about.